HenryAWE/PapilioCharontis/doc/en/formatter.md

 ```

 # Overloaded `operator<<`
-If a type does not implement the above format methods, but it has a overloaded `operator<<` of traditional C++, that overload will be used for outputting.
+If a type does not implement the above format methods, but it has a overloaded `operator<<` for legacy stream output, that overload will be used for outputting.

 # Disabled Formatter
 Explicitly prevent a type from being formatted: